ehmicky/digital-art/README.md

 Examples of digital art.
-Those were done in my spare time, as a humble amateur, and are far from matching the level of a professional artist, although I had lots of fun creating those.
+Those were done in my spare time, as a humble amateur, and are far from matching the level of a professional artist.
+However, I have lots of fun creating those!

 ## 3D